SaraMathews/swedish_forest_text_adventure/README.md

 - Scroll down to Manual Deploy, ensure that the "main" branch is selected, and click "Deploy Branch".
 - You will see the text "Your app was successfully deployed.".
 Click the button "View" to open the link to your deployed app.
+### *Clone the Repository from GitHub*
+The steps below were followed to clone the repository locally:
+- Navigate to the main page of the GitHub Repository you want to clone.
+- Above the list of files, click on the drop-down button "<>Code".
+- Copy the repository link.
+- Open Terminal, type git clone followed by the copied URL, and press enter to create your local clone.

 ## **Credits**
 - Code Institute LMS
 - Slack
 - My mentor Daisy McGirr
 - https://pypi.org/project/colorama/
-- The text adventure game is in some parts inspired by Lord of The Rings
+- The text adventure game is in some parts inspired by Lord of The Rings.
-- All three riddles is taken from "The Hobbit: An Unexpected Journey"
+- All three riddles is taken from "The Hobbit: An Unexpected Journey".

 Inspiration was taken from
 - https://www.askpython.com/python/text-based-adventure-game